gombosc/WebDev_learning/README.md

 Day 14 - Check ( felt really lazy today and didn't want to code, got through it and finished javascript advanced, feels good )

 Day 15 - Check ( command line, developer environment, vs code, sublime text, atom, packages and so on )

+Day 15 - Check ( made a trip to another city to get some things done, managed to get a hour of coding, visual studio code and created a template for furtther projects )